Verma modules over p-adic Arens-Michael envelopes of reductive Lie algebras: Highest weight categories

-Keeping the notation recall that $\hUg$ is Fr\'echet-Stein and denote the category of coadmissible $\hUg$-modules by $\cC_\frg$ (and similarly for $\frn^-,\frn,\frh$ etc.).
+We keep the notation developed so far.
+Recall that $\hUg$ is Fr\'echet-Stein and denote the category of coadmissible $\hUg$-modules by $\cC_\frg$ (and similarly for appropriate subalgebras of $\frg$).
 By functoriality we have a continuous homomorphism $\hUh\rightarrow\hUg$ extending the inclusion $\frh\subset\frg$.
-We apply the notions of section \ref{sectdiag} to the commutative $K$-algebra $\hUh$.
-In particular, restriction of scalars along $\hUh\rightarrow\hUg$ induces a faithful and exact functor
+We apply the notions of section \ref{sectdiag} to the commutative $K$-algebra $\hUh$ and the set of elements in $\frH$.
+Restriction of scalars via $\hUh\rightarrow\hUg$ induces a faithful and exact functor